Phoebe Snow (character): Name revival

 On November 15, 1949, the Lackawanna Railroad inaugurated a new streamlined passenger train named after its long-dormant promotional symbol.
 The new Phoebe Snow represented the modernization of the Lackawanna passenger train fleet, and its image.
 The new train became Train No. 3 (westbound) and No. 6 (eastbound), which previously had been assigned to the railroad's formerly premier train, the Lackawanna Limited.
 The Phoebe Snow ran on a daylight schedule between Hoboken, N.J., and Buffalo, N.Y., a trip of 396 miles (639 km), in about eight hours.
 The train was discontinued in 1966.

+In popular culture

-The singer Phoebe Snow took her stage name from the character.
+The singer Phoebe Snow (1950-2011) took her stage name from the character.

-The 2014 oratorio Anthracite Fields commemorates the history of anthracite mining and, in its final movement, makes reference to the Phoebe Snow campaigns using original quotes.
+The 2014 oratorio Anthracite Fields, which commemorates the history of anthracite mining, quotes from the Phoebe Snow campaigns in its final movement.

+A song by Catherine Irwin called "Phoebe Snow" was released on the self-titled 2022 album by Freakons, an album of mining-themed songs by members of the Mekons and Freakwater.

-Brandy Alexander
+Brandy Alexander cocktail

 The Brandy Alexander, a cocktail containing cognac, crème de cacao and cream, was said to have been created for a dinner celebrating Phoebe Snow.
 The bartender at Rector's, Troy Alexander, was looking to create a white drink to mimic Phoebe's white attire.